-- Romantic Reception: Romantic parties aren't just for couples, and the mid-winter doldrums can be chased away with a sweetheart party on Valentine's Day February 14.
-Decorate with red hearts and Cupid characters, and serve foods often associated with romance like chocolate covered strawberries, elegant finger foods and champagne or sparkling grape juice.
+- Romantic Reception: Romantic parties aren't just for couples, and the mid-winter doldrums can be chased away with a sweetheart party on Valentine's Day February 14

 - Academy Awards Affair: The stars come out in late February, and a movie-themed party is a fun way to choose award winners, share popcorn, and cast ballots for favorite flicks.
 Consider having guests dress up like their favorite stars and roll out the proverbial red carpet for their arrival.
 In addition to popcorn, serve oversized glasses of soda, peanuts and theater-size boxes of chocolate candy.

 Winter themes don't need to be confined to chilly choices.
 A quirky alternative to classic themes is to opt for a warm-up-the-winter party with a tropical motif or indoor beach party.

 - Luau Luncheon: Hula skirts, palm trees, and coconut drinks are a great way to forget the winter freeze.
 Decorate with silk flowers and adorn guests with leis and grass skirts.
 Serve roast pork, pineapple, and other tasty tropical delights.